Let me tell you a personal story and share my reflections with you.

 Zimbabwean Culture

 The driver was a friendly man and told me about their business.
-They were on their way to Harare where the 13-year old boy was going to take a written exam to qualify as a house-boat skipper.
-I realized that this was a big day for him and that I had ruined it by having taken his seat.
+They were on their way to Harare where the 13-year old was going to take a written exam to qualify as a house-boat skipper.
+I realized it was a big day for him and that I had ruined it by having taken his seat.

 The African Experience